JiyuanTHU/cog_explore/README.md

 # Cognitive Exploration

-Cognitive exploration is a exploration system proposed for human-level efficient exploration unknown environment.
+Cognitive exploration is an exploration system designed to achieve human-level efficiency in exploring unknown environments.
+This repository contains the benchmarking system and the datasets obtained from experiments and simulations for the manuscript entitled:

+> **"Cognitive Mapping and Decision-Making Enable Human-Level Efficiency in Robot Exploration"**

+For detailed data availability, please refer to [./data/README.md](./data/README.md).

 ## Overview